 I don’t know about you, but gray winter days have me longing for a color injection – the brighter the better!
 These simple but stylin’ cardboard necklaces are the perfect cure for the winter blahs.
-This is a project that can easily fill an afternoon, provides a great lesson in mark-making & pattern, can be easily adapted for any age, and looks positively divine accessorizing a winter ensemble! 🙂
+This is a project that can easily fill an afternoon, provides a great lesson in mark-making & pattern, can be easily adapted for any age, and looks positively divine accessorizing a stylish ensemble! 🙂

 To make your own modern geometric cardboard necklaces you’ll need: